masesgroup/KEFCore/src/documentation/articles/howitworks.md

 ### Distributed cache

-In the previous chapter was stated that consumers are allocated to align the application data to the last topics information.
+In the previous chapter was stated that consumers align the application data to the last topics information.
 The alignment is managed from [`KNetCompactedReplicator`](https://github.com/masesgroup/KNet/blob/master/src/net/KNet/Specific/Replicator/KNetCompactedReplicator.cs) and/or [Apache Kafka Streams](https://kafka.apache.org/documentation/streams/), everything is driven from the Apache Kafka back-end.
 Considering two, or more, applications, sharing the same model and configuration, they always align to the latest state of the topics involved.
 This implies that, virtually, there is a distributed cache between the applications and the Apache Kafka back-end: